rpazyaquian/caesar-cipher/README.md

 # Caesar Cipher

 The Caesar cipher is a rudimentary encryption method based on mapping a letter of the alphabet to the matching letter of an identical alphabet "rotated" by some number of positions.
-For example, if a Caesar cipher is specified to be rotated right three times, the translation would look like this:
+For example, if a Caesar cipher is specified to be rotated left three times, the translation would look like this:

 ```
 Plain:    ABCDEFGHIJKLMNOPQRSTUVWXYZ